Mustapha Abdul-Hamid

 Mustapha Abdul-Hamid is a Ghanaian politician and lecturer.
-He is currently the chief executive officer of the National Petroleum Authority (NPA).
+He is a former chief executive officer of the National Petroleum Authority (NPA).

 Early life and education

 Mustapha Abdul-Hamid was born in the Northern Regional capital of Tamale on 14 June 1971 to Hamidu Yakubu and Adama Musah.
 Hamidu Yakubu was a soldier with the 6th Battalion of Infantry in Tamale.
 Adama Musah is a retired teacher who taught in various schools around the Tamale metropolis.
 He attended the Station Experimental Primary School in Tamale from 1976 to 1982.
 He then went to Bawku Secondary School for his Ordinary Level from 1982 to 1987.
 Mustapha Abdul-Hamid entered Tamale Secondary School in 1987 for his Advanced level.
 In 1991, he entered the University of Cape Coast to pursue a Bachelor of Arts course with English Language, Classics and Religious Studies.
 He eventually majored in Religious Studies, obtaining a Second Class, Upper Division.
 He also pursued a Diploma in Education concurrently with the Degree program.
 He obtained an MPhil in Religious Studies from the University of Cape Coast in 2003.
 In September 2017, he completed and was awarded a PhD in Religious Studies by the University of Cape Coast.
 Mustapha Abdul-Hamid's research interests are in the area of Islamic Mysticism, Political Thought in Islam, Islam and Gender and Islam in Ghana.
 He has published extensively in reputable journals around the world.
-Some of his publications include, “Religious Language and the Charge of Blasphemy: In Defense of Al-Hallaj,” and “Christian-Muslim Relations in Ghana: A Model for World Dialogue and Peace.”
+Some of his publications include, "Religious Language and the Charge of Blasphemy: In Defense of Al-Hallaj," and "Christian-Muslim Relations in Ghana: A Model for World Dialogue and Peace."